 RTA introduced three new routes for its free trolley-like buses in downtown Cleveland and expanded their operating hours to include evenings and weekends.
-The C-Line trolley is intended to serve casino and convention visitors, the L-Line provides connections to lakefront destinations, and the NineTwelve Line links office workers to large parking facilities.
+The C-Line trolley is intended to serve planning for casinos in USA visitors, the L-Line provides connections to lakefront destinations, and the NineTwelve Line links office workers to large parking facilities.
 RTA raised $720,000 from local sponsors as a match for $2.88 million in federal funding to operate the expanded service for three years.

 September 2012 Archives